UkiDLucas/UkiDLucas.github.io/README.md

 In reality, there is a multi-dimensional matrix of **vibrations** that underpin what we perceive as space-time, matter (things) and events that are happening.
 The happening of the events gives us a sense of time.

-This **matrix** can be **stable**, or it can **bend**, creating **gravity holes**, in extreme, but common cases it can loop on itself.
+This **matrix** can be **stable**, or it can **bend**, creating **gravity holes**, in extreme, but common cases, it can loop on itself.

-Objects can be entangled by sharing properties of this matrix and in some cases the distance and time can be non-consequential, in which case see perceive the two particles as behaving the same even when separated by light-years of travel.
+Objects can be **entangled** by sharing properties of this matrix and in some cases the distance and time can be **non-consequential**, in which case see perceive the two particles as behaving the same even when separated by light-years of travel.

+#### Q: What role does measurement play in entanglement?

+A: Measurement plays a crucial role in entanglement.
+When you measure one particle of an entangled pair (or set), the outcome determines the state of the other particle instantaneously.
+However, until the measurement is made, the particles exist in a superposition of states, and the outcome is fundamentally probabilistic.

+#### Q: How do we ensure validity of the probabilistic set of entangled particles?

+If we were to consider only a pair of entangled particles, the probability of a message would be low.
+The stability of the quantum particles is low.
+By using a large set of entangled particles we decrease the error and increase the certainty of the message.

 #### Q: How are different types of neutrinos distinguished?